kevba/blog/content/about.md

 date: 2018-05-18T20:00:51+02:00
 draft: false
 ---
 Developer of all kinds of software.
-Currently working with a lot of Go and Python
+Currently working with a lot of Go and Python.

 Interesting project I contribute to: